 Heat loss through the building fabric is calculated by taking the u-value of each material used in the house.
 The u-value, measured in W/m², or Watts per square metre, tells you how much energy is lost for every 1°C difference between the two sides of the material.
 It’s relatively easy to find out the u-value of common materials and calculate this loss for a house or for a room.
 If you have a material with a poor u-value then you can generally improve it with insulation.
 The more insulation you put in the lower the u-value.

-Air leakage or vetilation heat loss in a house is harder to measure and control.
+Air leakage or ventilation heat loss in a house is harder to measure and control.
 We need a certain level of fresh air to replenish the air that we breathe so there is guidance for how many air changes an hour each room in a house should have.
 The problem is that if there is too much air leakage we lose our expensively heated air much faster than we need to, resulting in bigger heating bills and colder rooms.
 We are not going to consider air leakage in any detail here, although as houses get better insulated to reduce heat loss through the fabric then the heat lost through air leakage starts to become more significant.

 How u-values have dropped over the years